-IRS Special Agents and Criminal Tax Investigations
+IRS Special Agents & the Legal Implications of Criminal Tax Investigations

 A special agent is a member of the Criminal Investigations department of the IRS.
 They usually start communicating with a taxpayer when the IRS suspects that the taxpayer has committed a crime.
 Thus, you should be very wary if an IRS special agent contacts you.
 The first contact with a taxpayer is usually unscheduled in an effort to catch the taxpayer while they are unprepared and unrepresented by an attorney.
 Once they have had time to prepare for an investigation and hire legal counsel, the taxpayer will be less likely to divulge incriminating information.
 The special agents will try to coax as much information as possible from the taxpayer early in the process.